Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 Logistics vans and trucks

-Cargo vans, light trucks, refrigerated bodies, tippers, and delivery units for Nigerian routes.
+Cargo vans, light trucks, refrigerated bodies, tippers, and delivery units for Port Harcourt, Abuja, South-South, and national routes.

 03